Antony-zdh/VideoTuna0.2-Tutorial/docs/source/index.rst

 VideoTuna is the first repo that provides comprehensive pipelines in video generation, from fine-tuning to pre-training, continuous training, and post-training (alignment) (to the best of our knowledge).

-Check out the :doc:`getting_started` section for a detailed tutorial.
+Check out the :doc:`getting_started/installation` section for a detailed tutorial.

 VideoTuna v0.2 hosts its documentation on Read the Docs.